PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 diagnostics stream and state-scope boundary, move the store from 124 to 127 records, run sequential gates, document, commit, and push.
 Never create, update, or reopen a pull request.

+## Post-SiNet attention and activation result implementation

+The three results now record under their characterized `cleanup.post_sinet.*` phase IDs.
+Only unused destinations changed.
+Owner calls, layout-state and diagnostics arguments, execution order, outer Split/Conv/Concat and NDHWC/cost-volume scope boundaries, diagnostic events, graph behavior, public contracts, dependencies, and TensorFlow isolation are unchanged.

+The store now contains 127/128 records, leaving one slot.
+During the broad gate, one architecture-only assertion failed because it assumed the two pre-scope calls were assignments.
+Focused, core, and result suites were green.
+The assertion was made phase-aware and now verifies exact phase IDs plus the nested owners; the full architecture suite then passed.

+Validation completed sequentially under core-only `uv`:

+- focused attention/activation/state-scope/store contracts:
+  `17 passed in 1.23s`;
+- synthetic core runtime contracts: `55 passed in 1.02s`;
+- broader result contracts: `194 passed in 9.03s`;
+- repaired architecture contract: `1 passed in 2.17s`;
+- full architecture contracts: `258 passed in 16.99s`;
+- targeted Ruff, bytecode compilation, AST capacity audit, and whitespace
+  checks: passed.

+No root-model conversion was required because only three already-computed one-counter result destinations changed and focused runtime tests cover all owners.
+Commit and push this unit.
+With only one store slot remaining, audit the next candidate independently before using it; never create, update, or reopen a pull request.